-The facility is equipped with ADM is available 24/7.
+In the event that Procare is unable to provide medication(s), the facility has entered into agreement with McKesson pharmacy to provide such services.

-- 1. The facility can reach a pharmacist any time of the day. - 2.
-Medications/treatments will be obtained from Procare in accordance with the policies and procedures outlined in this manual.
-Each medication unless otherwise specified is filled for a 30 day cycle.
+The facility is equipped with emergency medication kits (E-Kits) in dedicated locations available 24/7.
+Such E-Kits provide critical medications.
+Please refer to E-Kit policy.

-For medication orders, the facility can call the pharmacy directly during normal business hours (8 AM to 9:30 PM) at 1-315-800-6400.
-Should any problems arise with the Pharmaceutical Services provided, the contact person will be the Supervising Pharmacist at Procare.
+- 1. The facility can reach a pharmacist any time of the day. - Medications/treatments will be obtained from Procare in accordance with the policies and procedures outlined in this manual.
+Each medication unless otherwise specified is filled for a 30 day cycle. - 3.
+For medication orders, the facility can call the pharmacy directly during normal business hours (8 AM to 9:30 PM) at 716-631-2433.
+Should any problems arise with the Pharmaceutical Services provided, the contact person will be the Supervising Pharmacist at Procare. - 4.
+After hours "Emergency Service" will be described as the need for a medication that is not contained in the Emergency Box and must be administered for any emergency or STAT new orders: - a. after hours a pharmacist can be reached at 727-967-1755, Fax: 866-801-1408 - b. pharmacist will call back within 1 hour

-- 3. After hours "Emergency Service" will be described as the need for a medication that is not contained in the Emergency Box and must be administered for any emergency or STAT new orders: - a. after hours a pharmacist can be reached at 1-315-800-6400 - b. pharmacist will call back within 1 hour - 4.
-Medication/treatments may be obtained from an alternate pharmacy provided that the pharmacy can provide medication/treatments in accordance with all facility policies and procedures and State and Federal codes, rules and regulations. - 5.
-Procare has secured a back-up pharmacy to provide deliveries in an emergency situation.
+5. Medication/treatments may be obtained from an alternate pharmacy provided that the pharmacy can provide medication/treatments in accordance with all facility policies and procedures and State and Federal codes, rules and regulations.

-Glossary
+6. \\\\\ Pharmaceutical may be used as back up in the event that Procare is unable to provide service.